Pete Dronkers

 Barring attempts to cross the Auden's col and futile attempts made on the Meade's col, no one was interested in penetrating the long and complex southern rim of Gangotri glacier, particularly from the peaks Bharte Khunta on the west and Chaukhamba III on the east, which forms the important watershed between Gangotri and Kedarnath valleys.

 On the ridge between the peak Bharte Khunta (6578 m) and Kedarnath (6940 m) there is a depression which looks like a col. Far below the col on the southern side Chorabari glacier flows, which is the main source of Mandakini - the principal river of Kedarnath and its adjacent valleys.
 From Chorabari, the climb to the col is extremely difficult.
-On the other hand, to go down vertically from the col to the
+On the other hand, to go down vertically from the col to the Chorabari seems impossible.
+Hence this col can be considered useless for regular crossings from Gangotri to Kedarnath or vice versa.

 As we were hitherto unaware of any attempt to cross the high walls guarded by at least half a dozen lofty peaks, separating Gangotri valley from Kedarnath, I along with my friend Barun Ghosh (since decd.) started traversing eastward from the southern base of Kedarnath on 14 September, 1982.
 Although our main objective was to trace the legendary route from Kedarnath to Badrinath, I took the opportunity to keep a sharp vigil on the dividing range for probing a weakest point on the line of defense to pass from one valley to the other.

 From behind the temple of Kedarnath, we climbed up 1220 m steadily to land on a snowfield strewn with boulders.
 Then we crossed Mahapanth khal (4620 m) - a pass on the ridge extended to the southeast from the peak Mahalaya (5892 m), a close neighbour of Kedarnath.
 We then traversed the crevasse ridden long Bishali glacier and climbed up to Bishali col (4755 m) on the divide between Bishali and Kaleon glacier.
 The stupendous rocky south faces of the peak Sumeru Parvat (6330 m) and its adjacent unnamed peak (5752 m) with the long buttresses projected towards the glacier, looked frustrating.
 We then crossed the small Kaleon glacier and climbed up through mixed slopes of scree and ice to gain Yeonbuk col (4850 m).
 The col is situated on the ridge just south of Yeonbuk (5953 m).
 From this high point I looked back and scanned the westerly ridge from Yeonbuk which initially passes through the unnamed peak and then rises steeply to Sumeru Parvat on the northwest.
 To my utter surprise, I found a clear gap between the unnamed peak and Yeonbuk.
 I hurried to further south to get a better view.
-The distance to the base of the gap from the col where I stood was hardly 400 yards and the elevation is about 300 m at an angle of maybe 60o.
+The distance to the base of the gap from the col where I stood was hardly 400 yards and the elevation is about 300 m at an angle of maybe 60°.
 From the base, a couloir leads to the crest of the ridge where it is slightly depressed.

 The gradient to the depression on the ridge is not very steep and the ascent to this col (5486 m) is also about 300 m.
 It appeared to me that it would take approximately three hours to reach to the crest from the Yeonbuk col. It was indeed temptingly close!
 But our objective was different.
 So after a photo session, we went down steeply to Mandani valley, crossed Duara khal (4176 m) and arrived at Ransi village en route to Madmaheswar in four days.